kevincasey1222/graph-bitbucket/docs/jupiterone.md

 ## How it Works

-- JupiterOne periodically fetches workspaces, projects, repos, and users from Bitbucket to update the graph.
+- JupiterOne periodically fetches workspaces, projects, repos, groups, and users from Bitbucket to update the graph.
 - Optionally, JupiterOne fetches pull requests from the last 24 hours, along with user activity on those PRs, and adds that information to the graph.
 - Write JupiterOne queries to review and monitor updates to the graph, or